utiasSTARS/enav-planetary-dataset/README.md

 **Affiliation**: [Space and Terrestrial Autonomous Robotic Systems (STARS) Laboratory](www.starslab.ca), University of Toronto
 **Maintainer**: Olivier Lamarre ([email](mailto:olivier.lamarre@robotics.utias.utoronto.ca))

-This dataset is described in details in our paper *The Canadian Planetary Emulation Terrain Energy-Aware Rover Navigation Dataset*, submitted to The International Journal of Robotics Research.
-[Citation instructions](#citation) will follow soon.
+This dataset is described in details in our paper [*The Canadian Planetary Emulation Terrain Energy-Aware Rover Navigation Dataset*](https://journals.sagepub.com/doi/10.1177/0278364920908922), which was accepted for publication in The International Journal of Robotics Research.
+Please [cite our work accordingly](#citation).

 ## Overview